Glitch-loop/docker_compose_node_js/README.md

 # Docker Compose & NodeJS
-## Integrantes de equipo
+## Team members
 - Karla González Sánchez | A01541526
 - Renet de Jesús Pérez | A01640555
 - Axel Hernández Montes de Oca | A01369965
 - Ivan Ortega Sotomayor | A01383282
 - Lucas Wong Mang | A01639032

-## Descripción del proyecto
-Implementación de un servidor web basada en la API de Rick & Morty, las tecnologias que utilizamos para poder hacer este proyecto:
+## Project description
+Implementation of a web application based on the Rick & Morty API.

+Technologies used to carry out this project:

 - Passport
 - MySQL